 Mary L. Vargas

-In addition to leading the San Francisco based firm, A+D (Architecture+Design) Sandra is an Associate Professor of Architecture and Chair of Diversity Studies at California College of the Arts.
-While A+D is better known for their public work in communities of color, several of their residential projects are featured in two recent books: San Francisco Modern Homes and Casas en la Ciudad, Architectural Houses.
-Sandra was selected Architect of Community as one of 10 Architects to Watch featured in California Home & Design magazine in 2010.
+In addition to leading the San Francisco based firm, A+D (Architecture+Design), Sandra is an Associate Professor of Architecture and Chair of Diversity Studies at California College of the Arts.
+While A+D is better known for its public works in communities of color, several residential projects are featured in two recent books: San Francisco Modern Homes and Casas en la Ciudad, Architectural Houses.
+Sandra was selected as one of 10 Architects to Watch featured in California Home & Design magazine in 2010.

-Charmaine Yu: Was a deputy public defender in San Francisco who worked closely together with many members of San Francisco’s immigrant community.
-During her tenure as a public defender, she learned that the needs of children and families were an important component of serving a thriving San Francisco community.
+Previously, Charmaine was a deputy public defender in San Francisco who worked closely with many members of San Francisco’s immigrant community.
+During her tenure as a public defender, she learned that meeting the needs of children and families was an important factor in helping San Francisco thrive.
 That experience led her to join Good Samaritan Family Resource Center’s Board of Directors in 2013.